Members and friends are invited to study these policies and provide advice on improvements and additions.

 Definition: Farm forestry and agroforestry are terms that cover the establishment and management of trees on farms by farmers for, amongst other things, commercial production.

 The development of large-scale timber plantations on what was previously farmland is having a social, economic and environmental impact in some rural landscapes in the higher rainfall areas.
-In south-eastern Australian most plantings are of Eucalyptus globulus (Blue Gum) established by Managed Investment Schemes which offer "tax-effective" retail investment opportunities.
+In south-eastern Australian most plantings are of Eucalyptus globulus (Blue Gum) established by Managed Investment Schemes which offer “tax-effective” retail investment opportunities.
 Because most of these plantations are established on land purchased by the companies there is not involvement of farmers and therefore it cannot be called farm forestry.
+Many of these schemes have now collapsed and the trees often removed and the land returned to previous use, usually grazing.

 The establishment and management of both commercial and non-commercial trees on farms offers farmers the opportunity to enhance agricultural production, control land degradation, enhance biodiversity and to diversify their income sources.
+For example it can be used to provide strategic fire break advantages, stock refuges in wet and windy weather, create micro climates increasing winter feed availability and ameliorate dryland salinity.
+Feeding bees/honey/pollination of crops

 There are many ways in which farmers can make income or save money by growing trees: The can grow tree products such as timber, fuel, seed, flowers or oils for sale or on-farm use.
 They could lease land to someone else to grow trees or even enter into a joint venture arrangement where the costs and returns are shared.
 They could explore opportunities for growing trees and then selling environmental values such as carbon sequestration, biodiversity values or improved water quality.
 Or, they could use their trees to enhance agricultural production, support a tourism business or develop expertise or credibility that helps them obtain off-farm work.